liuyuning/GetUDIDFromStoreKit/README.md

 # GetUDIDFromStoreKit
 #### Get UDID(Unique Device Identifier) From StoreKit

-##### 1. After iOS5, Developer can't use "uniqueIdentifier" like this "[UIDevice currentDevice] uniqueIdentifier]".The property is deprecated, and rplaced by "identifierForVendor".Also we can use OpenUDID or SecureUDID, working with NSUserDefaults and Keychain. **Now, if your App has some purchase item using StoreKit, we can find UDID from receipt.**
+##### 1. After iOS5, Developer can't use "uniqueIdentifier" like this "[UIDevice currentDevice] uniqueIdentifier]".
+The property is deprecated, and replaced by "identifierForVendor".
+Also we can use OpenUDID or SecureUDID, working with NSUserDefaults and Keychain. **Now, if your App has some purchase item using StoreKit, we can find UDID from receipt.**

 ```objc